ibm-cloud-docs/vmwaresolutions/vcenter/vc_deletinginstance.md

 {{site.data.keyword.attribute-definition-list}}

-# Deleting vCenter Server instances
+# Deleting Automated instances
 {: #vc_deletinginstance}

-To release the components that you ordered in a VMware vCenter Server® instance, delete the instance.
+To release the components that you ordered in a {{site.data.keyword.vcf-auto}} instance, delete the instance.

 {{site.data.content.deletinginstance-components-list}}